CrunchyData/pgCompare/README.md

 # Data Compare Made Simple

-Confero is a Java application designed for use in situations where your replicating data from different sources and need to validate that post-replication data consistency, including:
+Confero is a Java application designed for use in situations where you are replicating data from different sources and need to validate that post-replication data consistency, including:

 - **Data migration from Oracle to Postgres:**  Migrating from Oracle to Postgres?
 Confero can be utilized to compare data between Oracle and Postgres during and/or after the process of data migration.